UniversalDependencies/docs/_includes/stats/ar/pos/AUX_.md

 The form / lemma ratio of `AUX` is 4.000000 (the average of all parts of speech is 2258.625000).

-The 1st highest number of forms (4) was observed with the lemma “_”: _أَلَا, تَعُد, لَيسَ, لَيسَت_
+The 1st highest number of forms (4) was observed with the lemma “_”: أَلَا, تَعُد, لَيسَ, لَيسَت.

 `AUX` occurs with 7 features: [ar-feat/Aspect]() (40; 100% instances), [ar-feat/Gender]() (40; 100% instances), [ar-feat/Number]() (40; 100% instances), [ar-feat/Person]() (40; 100% instances), [ar-feat/Voice]() (40; 100% instances), [ar-feat/Mood]() (1; 3% instances), [ar-feat/VerbForm]() (1; 3% instances)